UTAustin-SwarmLab/UTAustin-SwarmLab.github.io/_posts/2024-02-04-Fleet Active Learning.md

 <figure>
     <img src="{{site.baseurl}}/images/post/fal_results.jpg" alt="Fleet Active Learning Results">
-   <figcaption>Quantitative results demonstrating the impact of Fleet Active Learning.
-Here, our proposed approach, <strong>Interactive</strong>, outperforms the traditional <strong>Distributed</strong> baseline and matches the performance of the upper bound <strong>Centralized</strong> approach.
+   <figcaption> Experimental Results.
     </figcaption>
    <p></p>
 </figure>

+Experimental results demonstrate the impact of Fleet Active Learning.
+Here, our proposed approach, **Interactive**, outperforms the traditional **Distributed** baseline and matches the performance of the upper bound **Centralized** approach in diverse datasets including Berkeley DeepDrive.

-# Conclusion: Revolutionizing Data Collection**
+# Conclusion: Revolutionizing Data Collection

 Our work "Fleet Active Learning: A Submodular Maximization Approach" offers a promising avenue for enhancing the capabilities of AVs through smarter data collection methods.
 By adopting the FAL framework, fleets of autonomous vehicles can efficiently gather diverse data essential for training robust ML models.
 This approach not only optimizes resource use but also paves the way for the development of more advanced, reliable, and safe autonomous driving technologies.
 As we stand on the cusp of fully autonomous transportation, innovations like FAL are instrumental in overcoming the hurdles of data collection and model training, marking a significant leap forward in the journey towards more intelligent, more autonomous vehicles.